 HPV is a very common virus, infecting 85 percent of women and 90 percent of men at some point in their lives.
-In fact, HPV is the most common sexually-transmitted infection.
-80 million Americans are currently infected with this virus, and about 14 million more get infected each year.
+In fact, HPV is the most common sexually transmitted infection.
+Eighty million Americans are currently infected with this virus, and about 14 million more get infected each year.
 Approximately half of these new infections are with high-risk strains of HPV known to be associated with cancer.

 The current HPV vaccine covers the nine strains most likely to cause cancer and genital warts.
 Several long-term studies have shown the HPV vaccine to be extremely effective in preventing infection with these strains of HPV.

 Pain, redness, and swelling at the injection site are frequent.
-Syncope (fainting) is less common and is related to the needle stick itself, not to the vaccine.
+Syncope (fainting) is less common and is related to the needle stick, not the vaccine.
 More significant reactions are extremely rare.

-When we compare groups of people who receive the HPV vaccine to groups of people who don’t receive the vaccine, we find that all of these serious events happen at the same rate in vaccinated and unvaccinated groups, meaning that they almost certainly weren’t caused by the vaccine.
+When we compare groups of people who receive the HPV vaccine to those who don’t, we find that all of these serious events happen at the same rate in vaccinated and unvaccinated groups, meaning that they almost certainly weren’t caused by the vaccine.
 The most likely explanation is that they simply happened to occur around the time a vaccine was given.
 After 100 million doses, there is no evidence that the HPV vaccine causes any of these severe complications.

 Some parents worry that protecting their children against HPV will make them more likely to engage in sexual activity.
 This has been studied, and it simply isn’t true.
 Just as seat belts and airbags don’t encourage risky driving, children who get the HPV vaccine don’t start having sex any earlier — they’re just less likely to get cancer once they do.

 The HPV vaccine prevents cancer.
 It saves lives.
-It’s a vaccine for a disease that kills more American men and women every year than all the other vaccine-preventable diseases (except influenza) put together.
+It’s a vaccine for a disease that kills more American men and women yearly than all other vaccine-preventable diseases (except influenza).
 It’s something I’ve given — and will continue to give — to my own children.